 Opened as recently as May 2017, the new Mombasa to Nairobi standard gauge railway has revolutionised rail travel from the capital to coast.
 Due to the terrain, large portions of the new line travels on viaducts, cuttings and embankments – many of which help the local wildlife pass beneath the line without crossing the tracks.
 The Madaraka Express has cut the journey time from the colonial built railway from anything up to 24 hours (at its worst) to 4.5 hours.
 Experience a holiday by rail from the city to the beach in no time at all.

 The Little Yellow Train – Pyranees, France

 For a quirky rail journey, the trains of the Pyrenees certainly fit the bill.
 The Yellow Train makes its journey across suspension bridges, burrowing under hills and tunnels.
 Some carriages are open air, making it an excellent way to enjoy the scenery of the Pyrenees.
 The line rises through dramatic scenery from an altitude of 427 metres at its lower terminus at Villefranche de Conflent, to a summit at Bolquère Eyne, France’s highest railway station, lying at an altitude of 1592 metres (5226 ft) above sea level.
 It then drops down to a high Pyrenean valley, to its terminus at Latour de Carol.

-Often left in the shadow of it’s more illustrious sibling the Taeiri Gorge Railway, The Seasider is a train journey of outstanding character in its own right.
-Travelling from the world renown Dunedin Railway Station, this rail journey will take you to alongside the beautiful bays of the Otago Harbour and coastline to historic yet funky Oamaru, the Moeraki Boulders or as far as wonderful Waitati.
+Often left in the shadow of it’s more illustrious sibling the Taeiri Gorge Railway, The Seasider is a New Zealand train journey of outstanding character in its own right.
+Travelling from the world-renown Dunedin Railway Station, this rail journey will take you to alongside the beautiful bays of the Otago Harbour and coastline to historic yet funky Oamaru, the Moeraki Boulders or as far as wonderful Waitati.

 For more information on these trips, do contact us on 03 441 4735 or email firstname.lastname@example.org